 While visiting the Chef’s Garden in Huron, Ohio, Chef Alan Wong discovered an engaging, hands-on agricultural program for elementary students.
 He soon learned that the program, Veggie U, is an “earth to table” science program that introduces children to sustainable agricultural practices by providing a seed-to-planting-to-harvest experience.
-It was then that he decided he wanted to bring this great program to the children of Hawai‘i.
-Through a partnership between the Hawai‘i Agricultural Foundation and the Hawai‘i Department of Education, Veggie U is now available to Hawai‘i’s fourth grade public school teachers in grades three through five statewide.
+It was then that he decided he wanted to bring this great program to the children of Hawaiʻi.
+Through a partnership between the Hawaiʻi Agricultural Foundation and the Hawaiʻi Department of Agriculture, Veggie U is available to Hawaiʻi’s public school teachers in grades three through five statewide.

-The goal of the Hawai‘i Agricultural Foundation’s (HAF) In the Field’s Partnership Program is to introduce high school students to the agricultural industry and the diversity of careers available in agriculture.
+The goal of the Hawaiʻi Agricultural Foundation’s (HAF) In the Field’s program is to introduce high school students to the agricultural industry and the diversity of careers available in agriculture.
 The program aims to ensure that we foster and maintain a strong workforce needed to grow and sustain Hawai‘i’s agricultural industry.

-There are currently a number of agricultural-related programs being implemented in the schools to promote agricultural literacy and the farm to school movement such as ‘Aina in the Schools, Grow Hawai‘i, Future Farmers of America, 4-H, and the Oahu Farm to School Network.
-However, while these agricultural awareness and food-related curriculum are available there is a missing link between the business of agriculture (real hands-on work in the field) and what’s being taught in the classroom.
-According to the Agricultural Career Technical Education Resource Teacher, Alison Inouye, there is a need to ensure that students understand what “it’s really like to work in agricultural related field.”
-Having students cultivate a school garden is very different from the day-to-day life of working on the farm and in the fields.
+According to the Agricultural Career Technical Education Resource Teacher, Alison Inouye, there is a need to ensure that students understand what “it’s really like to work in agricultural related fields.”
+She shared that students cultivating a school garden is a very different experience from the day-to-day life of working on the farm and in the fields.

-HAF is currently working with businesses to develop an agricultural internship program for high school students.
-Many organizations see the importance of having an established internship program, but do not have the capacity to get the program started.
-The internship program can be a significant way to attract new talent and gain valuable assistance from interns while they gain real-life work experience that could help them find a job and jump start their careers.
+HAF is currently working with businesses to develop an agricultural work-study program for high school students.
+Many organizations see the importance of having an established work-based learning program, but do not have the capacity to get the program started.
+The work-study initiative can be a significant way to attract new talent and gain valuable assistance from students while they gain real-life work experience that could help them find a job and jump-start their careers.